reuk/wayverb/docs_source/context.md

 accessibility is a lesser goal than plausibility and efficiency: if the program is fast and produces high quality, usable results, users will be prepared to invest time to learn the program.
-Meanwhile, if the program is easy to use but is too slow or produces poor results, users will have no motive to learn the software in the first place.
+Meanwhile, if the program is easy to use but is too slow or produces poor results, users will have no reason to learn the software in the first place.

 ### Proposed Solution